Porges/ways-to-play/src/games/oicho-kabu/index.md

 also indicates that their cards were being exported to Australia.
 In Australia the game is played with standard “international” playing cards.

+## Equipment

+The game in Japan is played with special cards called <span lang="ja-Latn">kabufuda</span> (<span lang="ja">株札</span>, ‘<span lang="ja-Latn">kabu</span> cards’), which are numbered from 1–10.
+A full deck is 40 cards, and has four copies of each card.
+It can also be played with <span lang="ja-Latn">hanafuda</span> cards (by dropping two months),{%fn%}There are also <span lang="ja-Latn">hanafuda</span> decks with only 10 months, called
+<span lang="ja-Latn">mushifuda</span>.
+These lack the 6th &amp; 7th months of
+the standard deck.{%endfn%} or with the {% cards 'A–10' %} from a standard deck of playing cards.

+{% image
+    src='../../articles/cards/japan/kabu-karuta/Shogundo_cards.jpg'
+    alt="" %}
+A full deck of <span class="noun" lang="ja-Latn">Kabu</span> cards produced by [<span class="noun" lang="ja-Latn">Tamura
+Shōgundō</span>](/articles/cards/japan/hanafuda/traditional-manufacturers/#tamura-shogundo).
+{% imageEnd %}

 ## Play

 Up to ten people can play the game (aside from the dealer).

+The dealer shuffles the cards and deals two cards face-down to each player.
+Each player looks at their cards and may then request a third, and subsequently a fourth card.

+The goal of the game is to get a card total as close to 9 as possible.
+The total is calculated by summing the values of the cards in a player’s hand.
+Card totals equal to or over ten have their first digit discarded (i.e. the sum is calculated modulo ten), so that a total of 10 is equivalent to zero, and a total of 12 equivalent to two.

 ## Terminology